 For our physical health to work at optimum level, our emotional health needs to do the same.
 It is impossible to have one without the other.

-But for us to improve our emotional health, we first need to recognise our emotions, and what they mean; we need to understand them.
-Once we sort the causes out behind our emotions, like stress, anxiety and sadness, we will manage our emotions and health a whole lot better.
+But for us to improve our emotional health, we first need to recognise our emotions, and what they mean: we need to understand them.
+Once we sort out the causes of our emotions; like stress, anxiety and sadness, we will manage our emotions and health a lot better.

 The following suggestions may be helpful:

-- Expressing our feelings is an important key to maintaining optimum health.
+- Expressing your feelings is an important key to maintaining optimum health.
 Talking to someone you can trust is part of the process.
-If you don’t have anyone you can talk to, a doctor would be a good starting point.
-Your doctor will then advise you on your best course of action;
+If you don’t have anyone you can talk to, a doctor could refer you on to someone;

-- Living a balanced life is another way of improving our emotional health;
+- Living a balanced life helps improve emotional health;

 - Make time for the things you enjoy;

-Carrying emotional baggage will hurt us more in the longer term.
-Although speaking our truth won’t make us popular, it will bring about necessary change and perhaps that needs to happen.
+Carrying emotional baggage will hurt us in the long-term.
+Speaking our truth won’t always make us popular, but it can bring about necessary change for us.